Team Reading Competition

 13. Content questions are worth a total of 10 points.
 Two part questions are worth 7 points for the first correct answer and 3 points or the second correct answer.
 No partial scores will be given unless the question is a called a two part question by the Moderator.

-14. In the case of a Which Book or two part Content question, if part of an answer given by the first team is correct, the portion they have correct will be revealed by the Moderator prior to the question being passed to the other team to attempt to pick up the other 3 points.
+14. In the case of two part Content question, if part of an answer given by the first team is correct, the portion they have correct will be revealed by the Moderator prior to the question being passed to the other team to attempt to pick up the other 3 points.

 15. If the spokesperson interrupts the reader of a question, that team’s spokesperson must answer the question immediately.